Project Brief

 Evaluations will consider the following factors:

-- Judgment Framework: Principles and ideas related to creative vision, technical ability, social context, impact.
+- Judgment Framework: Principles and ideas related to creative vision,, social context, impact.

-Core Criteria: Cultural context, Community Integration, Symbolism, Sustainability, Innovation, and Creativity.
+Core Criteria: Cultural context, Community Integration, Symbolism, Innovation, and Creativity.

 Core Criteria Explained: